alibaba/BladeDISC/docs/developers/torch_add_a_new_operator.md

 ### Step 3: Update Torch-MLIR ODS

-It meant the Torch operator is missing from Torch-Dialect of Torch-MLIR. if you found an exception raised because of "failed to legalize operation `torch.operator`".
+It means that the Torch operator is missing from Torch-Dialect of Torch-MLIR. if you found an exception raised because of "failed to legalize operation `torch.operator`".

 You must add the new operator to Torch-Dialect, see [Torch-MLIR Update ODS](https://github.com/llvm/torch-mlir/wiki/Torch-ops-E2E-implementation#step-2-update-ods).